Imad Mughniyeh: Personality

 According to former CIA agent Robert Baer, "Mughniyah is probably the most intelligent, most capable operative we’ve ever run across, including the KGB or anybody else.
 He enters by one door, exits by another, changes his cars daily, never makes appointments on a telephone, never is predictable.
 He only uses people that are loyal to him that he can fully trust.
 He doesn't just recruit people."
 He was described as "tall, slender, well-dressed and handsome ... penetrating eyes," speaking some English but better French.

 "Both bin Laden and Mughniyeh were pathological killers," 30-year veteran CIA officer Milton Bearden said.
 "But there was always a nagging amateurishness about bin Laden—his wildly hyped background, his bogus and false claims. … Bin Laden cowered and hid.
 Mughniyeh spent his life giving us the finger."

 Nasrallah also stated that, "Hajj Imad is among the best leaders and commanders in the Lebanese arena.
 He had an important role during the occupation [of southern Lebanon by Israel] by 2000.
 But as for his relationship with Hezbollah, we maintain the tradition of not discussing names."

-After his death, Mugniyeh acquired a storied and folkloric persona.
-To many in his home country, Lebanon, and in the Middle East, he symbolizes resistance to foreign military occupation, a hero and a mastermind who single-handedly drove out the American and Israeli armies.
-The man behind the stabbing of Salman Rushdie, had a fake driver's license with the name Hassan Mughniyah, which suggests a mix between the forename and surname of Hassan Nasrallah and Imad Mughniyeh, respectively.

 According to his family, he was a dedicated father and had a reputation for modesty, respect and humility, to the extent that his neighbors in Syria thought he was a driver for the Iranian embassy.
+The man behind the stabbing of Salman Rushdie had a fake driver's license with the name Hassan Mughniyah, which suggests a mix between the forename and surname of Hassan Nasrallah and Imad Mughniyeh, respectively.

 Accusations and indictments

-U.S. and Israeli officials have implicated Mughniyeh of many terrorist attacks, primarily against American and Israeli targets.
-These include 18 April 1983 bombing of the United States embassy in Beirut, Lebanon, which killed 63 people including 17 Americans whom among them were 7 CIA officers which included Robert Ames, the head of the Near East Division.
+U.S. and Israeli officials have implicated Mughniyeh in many terrorist attacks, primarily against American and Israeli targets.
+These include the 18 April 1983 bombing of the United States embassy in Beirut, Lebanon, which killed 63 people including 17 Americans, among them seven CIA officers which included Robert Ames, the head of the Near East Division.

 Mughniyeh was also accused of planning and organising the 23 October 1983 truck bombings against French paratroopers and the U.S. Marine barracks, attacks which killed 60 French soldiers and 240 Marines.
 While a student at the American University of Beirut (AUB) on 18 January 1984, Mughniyeh allegedly assassinated Malcolm H. Kerr (father of former NBA player/current coach Steve Kerr), the school's president.
 On 20 September 1984, he is alleged to have attacked the US embassy annex building.

 The United States indicted Mughniyeh (and his collaborator, Hassan Izz al-Din) for the 14 June 1985 hijacking of TWA Flight 847, in which he tortured and murdered the U.S. Navy Seabee diver Robert Stethem.
 According to CBS Mughniyeh beat Stethem for hours, before killing him and dumping his body onto the airport tarmac.